ITS HIGH TIME TO INVEST SOME THOUGHT IN DISINVESTMENT

 Why do we need disinvestment?

-According to the Department of Investment and Public Asset Management the procedure for disinvestment includes the following steps:
+According to the Department of Investment and Public Asset Management the procedure for disinvestment includes the following steps:- Gaining consent of the Administrative Ministry of the CPSE.

 Why the road ahead is tough: